Memorandum of Understanding

 A Memorandum of Understanding (MOU) is the sort of document you might scrawl on a bar napkin, outlining the next big innovation after a late evening.
 It’s a memorandum of understanding, a legal term that is a non-legally binding precursor document that records proposed terms between two parties during the negotiation stage.
 It is useful in recording what is to be included in the proposed agreement.

-MOUs specify mutually-accepted expectations between two or more people or organizations as they work toward a common objective.
+MOUs specify mutually-accepted expectations between two or more people or organisations as they work toward a common objective.

 Touchstones of MOUs: